skunz42/thesis/analysis/README.md

 - Table for crime posts / total - highlight those with largest amount
 - Table for actual crime - highlight those with largest amount
+- Table for average crime posting based on size
+- Table for average crime posting based on politics
+- Table for diff between reddit and real crime
 - Map for perceived crime
 - Map for actual crime
 - Map for population